 - A.M.
 Overton, 1932

-Background Info(Written by my Dad, Dr. Bob Overton in response to an inquiry by a researcher Wiley Fulton)
+Background Info(Written by my father, Dr. Bob Overton, in response to an inquiry by a researcher named Wiley Fulton)

 Thanks for your interest in my dad, A.M.
 Overton.
 I am glad to give you some information about him.

 He grew up in Toone, TN, the son of a farmer.
 He graduated from Union University in Jackson, TN, where he was a debate partner with J.D.
 Grey.
 He told the story that when they left college, J.D. said, "I am going to be president of the SBC," to which Dad replied, "I will probably be so far out in the boondocks that I won't hear about it."
 While a college student, I visited Dr. Grey at the FBC of New Orleans.
 He treated me royally and spoke most fondly of Dad.
 He also gave me some information about the poem.
 I knew something of the story but not as much as he told, which I will repeat to you.

 First, Dad was pastor of the FBC of Baldwyn, MS, a small town in northeast Mississippi.
 While there his wife died in childbirth, the baby also dying.
 He was left with three children, two girls and a boy, ages about 8-12.
 During the funeral service, the pastor preaching the sermon noticed that Dad was writing.
 After the service he asked about it, and Dad gave him the words that are now familiar to many people around the world, "He Maketh No Mistake."